On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient condition for the reconstruction: Conflict of interest and Data availability.

 \section{Conflict of interest and Data availability.}

-{\bf Conflict of interest.} \\ The author works at Institute of Mathematics for Industry (https://www.jgmi.kyushu-u.ac.jp/en/about/young-mentors/).
+{\bf Conflict of interest.} \\ The author worked at Institute of Mathematics for Industry (https://www.jgmi.kyushu-u.ac.jp/en/about/young-mentors/).
 This project is closely related to our study.
-Our study thanks them for their encouragements.
+He thanks them for their encouragements.
 The author is also a researcher at Osaka Central Advanced Mathematical Institute (OCAMI researcher): this is supported by MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165.
 He is not employed there.
-However, our study also thanks them for such an opportunity.\\ The talk in the conference (https://www.japanese-singularities.net/workshop/ws20250603.html) is supported by JSPS KAKENHI Grant Number JP23H01075.\\ \ \\ {\bf Data availability.} \\ We have not generated no data other than the present article.
+However, he also thanks them for such an opportunity.\\ The talk in the conference (https://www.japanese-singularities.net/workshop/ws20250603.html) is supported by JSPS KAKENHI Grant Number JP23H01075.\\ \ \\ {\bf Data availability.} \\ We have generated no data other than the present article.
 Note that the present paper is also seen as a kind of addenda to \cite{kitazawa2}.